multiversx/mx-sdk-dapp-core/README.md

 #### Overview

-The `TransactionManager` is a class that handles the process of sending and tracking transactions in the MultiversX ecosystem.
+The `TransactionManager` is a class that handles sending and tracking transactions in the MultiversX ecosystem.
 It provides methods to send single and batch transactions while handling tracking, error management, and toasts for user notifications.
 It is initialized in the `initApp` method and can be accessed via `TransactionManager.getInstance()`.

 #### Features